entropy-flux/TorchSystem/README.md

 And that's it, you have a complete training system using DDD and EDA principles.
 You can define your own aggregates, commands, events, repositories, and handlers to create a complex training system that can be easily maintained and extended.
 There are event more stuff you can do with the torchsystem.

 This is a very first working version of the torchsystem.
-The idea is to deploy real time machine learning systems not only for inference, but also for training models in servers using REST apis.
+The idea is to deploy real time machine learning systems not only for inference, but also for training in servers using REST apis.
 A lot of wild ideas come to my mind when I think about the possibilities of this system, like deploy distributed multi-model agents that can train them selves, models that raise events containing embeddings similar to a brain reacting to something, etc.

 Any feedback or contribution is welcome.